api-platform/docs/core/dto.md

 ## Disabling the Input or the Output

-Both the `input_class` and the `output_class` attributes can be the to `false`.
+Both the `input_class` and the `output_class` attributes can be set to `false`.
-If `input_class` is `false`, the deserialization process will be skipped, and the no data persisters will be called.
+If `input_class` is `false`, the deserialization process will be skipped, and no data persisters will be called.
 If `output_class` is `false`, the serialization process will be skipped, and no data providers will be called.

 ## Creating a Service-Oriented endpoint

 Sometimes it's convenient to create [RPC](https://en.wikipedia.org/wiki/Remote_procedure_call)-like endpoints.
-For example, the application should be able to send an email when someone has lost its password.
+For example, the application should be able to send an email when someone has lost his password.

 So let's create a basic DTO for this request: